Downtown Columbus is a neighborhood where everyone should feel safe.

 Performance metrics and activity data will be tracked, reviewed, and shared regularly to provide transparency and accountability to property owners and stakeholders.

-No. Safer Downtown is an independent initiative operated in partnership with Downtown Columbus Inc. The City is a key partner, but the program is funded and guided through Special Improvement Districts.
+No. Safer Downtown is an independent initiative operated in partnership with Downtown Columbus Inc. The City is a key partner, but funding and governance are provided through the SID structure.

 Independent SID boards will be established once the new SIDs are approved and legislated.
 These boards will include a cross-section of downtown property owners and community leaders.